xHakaii/xHakaii/README.md

 - 👋 Hi, I’m Josh
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on nothing fuck off.
+- 💞️ I’m looking to collaborate on open codes with others.
-- 📫 How to reach me i don't have any socials sorry.
+- 📫 How to reach me?
+I don't have any socials sorry.

 <!---
 xHakaii/xHakaii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.